There are three types of federal financial aid:

 No. If your Estimated Family Contribution (EFC) is 0, then you will receive financial aid even if you take a single unit.
 Federal work study students must maintain at least 6 units per semester while working.
 State aid requires to be at least 6 units for the CalGrant and 12 units for the full-time Student Success Grant (FTSSG).

-Generally, grant recipients receive two checks per semester.
-One check comes at the beginning of the term and one check comes at the middle of the term.
+Generally, grant recipients receive two disbursements per semester.
+One comes at the beginning of the term and the second comes at the middle of the term.
 Loan recipients usually get two checks a year, one in fall and one in spring.
-College Work Study students are paid twice a month.
+Disbursements are processed through BankMobile, you must make a disbursement selection to avoid delays in receiving funds.

 The maximum awards for a full-time student with a $0 EFC is: